What Happens At A Magazine Photo Shoot

 One of the large cameras used at my house for Country Sampler magazine.
 This is what happens at a magazine photo shoot.

-They told me that every editor is different and that each editor has something she simply does not like.
+They told me that every editor is different and has something she does not like.

 This particular editor did not want the following things.
 Live plants (geez, there went my pretty house plants), lace (there went every doily), and appliances.
 (Okay, there went my coffee bar.)

-Not only that, but there could be no telephones, computers, or anything of the kind in a shot.
-So there went my office that I had worked on for weeks.
+Not only that, but there could be no telephones, computers, or anything else in a shot.
+So there went photos of my office, which I had worked on for weeks.

 They said some editors will say no dolls in the photos because they look like mummified babies.
 Who knew?